COM Server Configuration

 • newtonsoft.json.dll

-There are additional dll files for specialty tasks.
-Basically all the DLLs out of the install directory can be copies.
+There are additional dll files for specialty tasks like Markdown parsing and FTP support.
+Basically all the DLLs out of the install directory should be copied.

 You can use the build script in the project root folder build.ps1 to copy the required files into the .\Dist folder, or - maybe more easily for local testing you can simply do from a Command Prompt in the Deploy folder of your project: